 The flexible, breathable sheets make them easy to wear throughout the day for many people.
 Some may find the adhesive irritating.

 The healing time can vary based on several factors.
 For fresh scars, a person may notice results in a few weeks.
 Older scars may take longer to heal.

-3. Derma E Scar Gel
+Best for cruelty-free scar treatment: Derma E Scar Gel

 Honeydew Scar Cream contains many ingredients and oils to enrich and enliven the skin.
 It may be best as a long-term option for skin health and fading scars naturally.

-The cream contains some helpful oils, such as shea butter, rosehip oil, and jojoba oil, which may improve the look of the skin over time.
+The cream contains some beneficial oils, such as shea butter, rosehip oil, and jojoba oil, which may improve the look of the skin over time.
 Other ingredients, such as stearic acid, help protect the skin from losing moisture.

 Actual results and timing may vary between individuals.

-6. Differin Adapalene Gel
+Best for acne scarring: Differin Adapalene Gel

 A study posted to

 However, adapalene gel can irritate some people, which may make other skin symptoms worse.
 Anyone dealing with moderate to severe acne scarring should talk with their doctor or dermatologist.